moby/moby/docs/sources/use/working_with_volumes.rst

 Create a named container with volumes to share (``/var/volume1`` and ``/var/volume2``)::

-  $ docker run -v /var/volume1 -v /var/volume2 -name DATA busybox true
+  $ docker run -v /var/volume1 -v /var/volume2 --name DATA busybox true

 Then mount those data volumes into your application containers::

-  $ docker run -t -i -rm -volumes-from DATA -name client1 ubuntu bash
+  $ docker run -t -i --rm --volumes-from DATA --name client1 ubuntu bash

-You can use multiple ``-volumes-from`` parameters to bring together multiple data volumes from multiple containers.
+You can use multiple ``--volumes-from`` parameters to bring together multiple data volumes from multiple containers.

 Interestingly, you can mount the volumes that came from the ``DATA`` container in yet another container via the ``client1`` middleman container::

-  $ docker run -t -i -rm -volumes-from client1 -name client2 ubuntu bash
+  $ docker run -t -i --rm --volumes-from client1 --name client2 ubuntu bash

 This allows you to abstract the actual data source from users of that data, similar to :ref:`ambassador_pattern_linking <ambassador_pattern_linking>`.